 I am very environmentally aware and always want to work with as little environmental impact as possible and wanted to incorporate this into my business principle.
 So I make the pieces with the most ethically conscience and environmentally friendly methods possible all totally by hand, no electrical tools are used at all in the crafting which gives each pieces its own unique finish.
 I shape by hand, cut by hand, form by hand, sand by hand, polish by hand, patina with natural methods not horrible acids, this way I also get to reflect some of my emotions in the pieces.
 The pieces have a tactile feel and the finish allows them to organically change and evolve over time the more you wear them.
 They are very unique, they are not delicate intricate shiny shiny baubles, thats just not me.
 I would like you to look on them as mini pieces of art work you can wear.
 I don't make many pieces a year but every piece has its own story.
 I make functional art pieces that you can wear with a clear conscience knowing they are handmade in an ethical manner.
 I have an ethos of sustainability and nurture, make and mend, that I would like to share and I hope you appreciate.

-I hold many random qualifications including a HND in jewellery design & silversmithing & metal-smithing and a BA (hons) in photography & digital art & design and a BSc (hons) in Complementary Therapies- Integrated Health Science, Im a fully qualified masseuse & aromatherapist, ASD carer & I love making beautiful unusual things to pass the time.
+I hold many random qualifications including a BA (Hons) in Jewellerydesign, metal-smithing & photography and a BSc (Hons) in Complementary Therapies- Integrated Health Science, Im a fully qualified masseuse & aromatherapist, ASD carer & I love making beautiful unusual things to pass the time.

 I am an artist, an artist who likes walking the dog, watching the weather change, eating cheese & chocolate & a good red wine or a glass of gin occasionally.